Addisalem-Kemal/Regression_project/README.md

  | tax_amount    | property tax assessed for the tax year                                 | float
  | tax_value     | total tax assessed value of a parcel                                   | float
  | fips          | Federal Information Processing Standard code                           | int
+ |
                  | - see https://en.wikipedia.org/wiki/FIPS_county_code for more details  |

+ there were 63 columns worth of data points that got filtered down to what was deemed relevant drivers.